Accord on Afrikaner self-determination: Background

 During the negotiations between the South African (apartheid) government and the African National Congress to create a new democratic South Africa there was a lot of resistance among conservative Afrikaners.
 Their main political party - the Conservative Party - did not want the Afrikaners to lose political power in South Africa.
 In 1992 the South African government decided to call an end-of-apartheid referendum with the question whether the negotiations with the ANC and other parties for a new constitution should continue.
 During the campaign the National Party-led government swore that it would never accept a proportional electoral system, because this would mean that white minority (12% of the population) should lose all power to the black majority (74% of the population).
 The NP would only accept a form of power sharing.
-Ultimately, 68,7% of the white voters voted in favour for the continue of the negotiations.
+Ultimately, 68.7% of the white voters voted in favour for the continuation of the negotiations.

 In the last months of 1992 the NP-led government, the ANC and other important groups came to an accord to develop a new constitution.
 The parties agreed on 32 constitutional principals.
 These constitutional principals set out a proportional electoral system based on the principle of One man, one vote, instead of power sharing between different cultural groups in South Africa.
 Conservative Afrikaners were very dissatisfied with the outcomes of the negotiations.
 At 25 June 1993 - during the second round of negotiations for the interim constitution of 1993 - around 3000 supporters of the Afrikaner Weerstandsbeweging stormed into the World Trade Centre in Johannesburg to disrupt the negotiations.